-IAU will credit active students, who refer new students to the institution with a one-time, \$100.00 value of gift card.
-The maximum referral credit is \$100 annually.
+IAU will credit active students who refer new students to the institution with a one-time, \$100.00 value restaurant gift card.
+Restaurants are subject to change depending on availability.
+The maximum referral amount is \$100 annually per student.
 The referred student must provide the referrer's name to the Office of Admissions on the Application for Admissions.
-The referrer must provide a picture ID to pick up the referral credit.
-The referrer can give authorization to another person to pick-up the referral credit.
-The authorization may be requested to finance@iaula.edu.
+The referral gift card cannot be redeemed for cash, tuition, non-tuition fee, or transferred to another person.
+The referrer must provide a picture ID to pick up the referral gift card.
+The referrer can give authorization to another person to pick-up the referral gift card.
+The authorization may be requested to FIN@iaula.edu.